 A hand slicing tomatoes on a wood board next to basil and thyme with a marble background.

-Slice the tomatoes in half.
+Core the tomatoes and slice the big ones in half.

 A hand sprinkling herbs over a gold sheet pan of tomatoes, garlic, and shallots.